 Take a leafy stroll along the banks of the narrow Water of Leith - stopping off at the picturesque Stockbridge district, plus the splendid Royal Botanic Garden with its mighty trees, hedges and glasshouses - to quaint old Leith itself, home to the majestically moored Royal Yacht Britannia.

 You’ll doubtless enjoy Pride Edinburgh in June each year.
 Famously Edinburgh does, of course, host another

 fairly well known Festival – in reality, a clutch of festivals - most notably Edinburgh International Festival and

-This may be the world’s largest cultural event - the number of tickets sold exceeded only by Olympics and World Cup.
-See below for more on the Festival which this year runs from 3rd - 29th August.
+Edinburgh Festival Fringe.
+It may be the world’s largest cultural event with the number of tickets sold exceeded only by Olympics and World Cup.

 Of course you can see a show all year round at one of Edinburgh’s main venues – like the Festival Theatre, Playhouse, Traverse, Usher Hall or Royal Lyceum.

-If you enjoy dance, check out the Scottish Ballet - or maybe even the magnificent Northern Ballet who regular tour Scotland and the rest of the UK.
+If you enjoy dance, check out the Scottish Ballet - or maybe even the magnificent Northern Ballet who regular tour Scotland and the rest of the United Kingdom.

 Edinburgh's scene is best described as small and compact, all contained at the top end of Leith Walk, but it is a lot of fun.